 There is a top tube bottle bag mount, three bottle mounts, and two more mounts on the fork blades.
 Orbea also added molded protectors to the bottom bracket area and chainstays as well.
 Riders looking for a poor-weather bike will be happy to note the Terra comes with fender mounts as well.

 The 2022 Orbea Terra is available in a dizzying array of builds.
 Further, there is a high level of customization through Orbea’s MyO program.
 Besides the three main colors, MyO offers a full color palette that offers custom paint for no additional charge.
 Further, it offers the ability to customize and upgrade components as well.
 There’s just one carbon frame model.
-That means that the entry-level Orbea Terra M30 receives the same OMR Team frame as the ultra-luxe Terra M10iTeam.
+That means that the entry-level Orbea Terra M30 receives the same OMR Team frame as the luxe Terra M20iTeam.

 Overall, there are six models available, each with three colorways.
 Our personal picks of the bunch are the M20i Team and the M21e Team.
 The Orbea Terra M20i Team features a Shimano GRX Di2 2x drivetrain and Fulcrum Rapid Red 900 wheelset.
 A carbon handlebar and seatpost courtesy of Orbea’s OC offer great adjustability.

 Meanwhile, the Terra M21eTeam features the same OMR carbon frame paired to a SRAM Force AXS XPLR drivetrain, with a 40t chainring and 10-44t cassette.
 This model also receives a Fulcrum Rapid Red 500 wheelset, Easton EC70 AX gravel handlebars, and Pirelli Cinturato Gravel H tires, some of our favorite components and ones we would choose on our own custom builds.